-At May 31, 2016, we had total leverage outstanding of \$1,171 million, which represented 31% of total assets and was comprised of \$767 million of Notes and \$404 million of MRP Shares.
-At May 31, 2016, we did not have any borrowings outstanding under our unsecured revolving credit facility (the "Credit Facility") or under our unsecured term loan (the "Term Loan"), and we had \$92 million of cash and cash equivalents.
-As of July 15, 2016, we had no borrowings outstanding under either our Credit Facility or Term Loan, and we had \$15 million of cash and cash equivalents.
+At May 31, 2017, we had total leverage outstanding of \$1,111 million, which represented 29% of total assets.
+Our current policy is to utilize leverage in an amount that represents approximately 25%-30% of our total assets.
+At quarter end, total leverage was comprised of \$747 million of Notes, \$72 million of borrowings outstanding under our unsecured term loan (the "Term Loan") and \$292 million of MRP Shares.
+At May 31, 2017, we did not have any borrowings outstanding under our unsecured revolving credit facility (the "Credit Facility"), and we had \$1 million of cash and cash equivalents.
+As of July 21, 2017, we had no borrowings outstanding under our Credit Facility, \$40 million outstanding under our Term Loan, and we had \$1 million of cash and cash equivalents.